 Know the potential drawbacks

-- Redemption options: Likewise, some rewards credit cards only allow redemptions on certain things, such as airline tickets.
-If you don’t fly a lot, consider a card that rewards you for the things you use.
+Some rewards credit cards only allow redemptions on certain things, such as airline tickets.
+So if you don’t fly a lot, consider a card that rewards you for the things you use.

-- Carrying a balance: If you carry a balance, or plan to do so, from month to month, make sure your rewards outweigh what you would pay in interest each year.
+If you carry a balance on your card from month to month, make sure your rewards outweigh what you would pay in interest each year.

 How to get the most out of your rewards card

-Once you have your card in hand, you’ll want to take full advantage of its perks.
+Once you have your card, you’ll want to take full advantage of its perks.
 Here are some ways to get the most out of your card—without busting your budget:

-- Use those points: Don’t let your points expire before you have a chance to accumulate enough to use them.
-There’s nothing worse than working to save points to use for something special, only to find out that they expired before you could do anything with them!
+Remember to use those points you’ve already accumulated before they expire.
+There’s nothing worse than working to save points to use for something special, only to find out that they expired!